 Integrative learning can take different forms: for example, the integration of methods drawn from different disciplines for study of a single subject; of different kinds of experiences in classrooms, laboratories, studios, internships, or study abroad; or of academic approaches into wider public conversations.

 Many departments and programs at the college, as well as many individual courses listed in the catalog, are already integrative.
 Many faculty approach their subject matters in an integrative manner.
 The college also already offers rich opportunities for learning outside the classroom in individualized, experiential settings.
 By helping to nurture and promoting existing options, and by offering students the opportunity to realize intentionally integrative programs of study and experience in individual majors, the CIS seeks to multiply the meaningful connections students might make among different parts of their academic careers.

-The CIS is a part of the Interdisciplinary and General Studies (IGS) Faculty, in company with well-established interdisciplinary programs such as Women’s Studies, Environmental Studies, Africa and the Americas, and Asian Studies.
+The CIS is a part of the Interdisciplinary and General Studies (IGS) Faculty, in company with well-established interdisciplinary programs such as Gender and Sexuality Studies, Race and Ethnic Studies, Environmental Studies, Africa and the Americas, and Asian Studies.
 Unlike those programs, the CIS has no set curriculum or subject matter.
 Instead its primary role is to provide administrative and pedagogical structure for students who choose to design individual majors.
 The CIS supports and evaluates student proposals for individual majors, and certifies the successful completion of approved majors..